-- 1) All such retroactive C-PACE financings for New Construction or Substantial Renovation must occur after August 11, 2018 (60 days after the Pennsylvania C-PACE Statute was enacted on June 12, 2018) and within 730 days after the completion of the installation/construction. - 2) For any such retroactive C-PACE Project, the term of the C-PACE Financing will be reduced to account for any of the Energy or Water Conservation Measure's estimated useful life that has elapsed between the time of installation and the close of a C-PACE Financing.
+- All such retroactive C-PACE financings for New Construction or Substantial Renovation projects must submit a complete Final Application within 730 days after the completion of the installation/construction (as proven by the date on the final inspection, Certificate of Occupancy, or other acceptable construction completion documentation certifying the work was complete on a certain date). - 2) For any such retroactive C-PACE Project, the term of the C-PACE Financing will be reduced to account for any of the Energy or Water Conservation Measure's estimated useful life that has elapsed between the time of installation and the close of a C-PACE Financing.
 For example, if a C-PACE Financing is funded one year after installation of the ECM(s) project, the eligible term of the financing will be reduced by one year.